 - A. Speed is the number one contributing factor in work zone crashes.
 The speed limit is often lowered because of potentially hazardous conditions in the work zone.
-The posted speed limit will let you know what speed you should drive.

 - Q. What is the penalty for speeding in a work zone?

 - A. Speeding in designated work zones in North Carolina can result in a penalty of $250, plus court costs.

 - Q. Why should you slow down when you don't see anyone working?